al3x10m/A9LH-Injector/README.md

 * `payload_stage1.bin` and `payload_stage2.bin` - [here](https://github.com/delebile/arm9loaderhax) to compile for yourself, or `payload_input.zip` from [here](https://github.com/Plailect/Guide/wiki/Part-5-(arm9loaderhax))

 ## How to run
 Just put all files mentioned above, except the `NAND.bin` and `FIRM0FIRM1.xorpad`, into the `/ìnput` folder.
-Put `NAND.bin` and `FIRM0FIRM1.xorpad` into the work folder root.
-Run `A9LH Installer.bat`.
+Put `NAND.bin` and `FIRM0FIRM1.xorpad` into the root folder containing `A9LHinjector.bat`.
+Run `A9LHinjector.bat`.
 Arm9loaderhax will be installed to your NAND dump, and the NAND dump will be renamed to `nand.a9lh.bin`.

 ## License
 You may use this under the terms of the GNE General Public License GPL v2 or under the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.